Yandex Cloud

 Where:

-• waf_paranoia_level: Paranoia level classifies rules based on how aggressive they are.
-The higher the paranoia level, the better the protection, but also the higher the probability of WAF false positives.
+• waf_paranoia_level: Paranoia level which classifies rules based on how aggressive they are.
+The higher the paranoia level, the better the protection, but also the greater the risk of WAF false positives.

 • resource "yandex_sws_waf_profile": Terraform resource to manage the WAF profile.